Aditya-Jha2002/Data-Visualization-Temp-MinMax_dayofyear/README.md

 # Data-Visualization-Temp-MinMax_dayofyear
-matplotlib used to create a data visualisation of a line graph of the record high and record low temperatures by year over the period 2005-2014 using dayofyear as x axis label
+Using matplotlib to visualise a line graph of the record high and record low temperatures by year over the period 2005-2014 using dayofyear as the x axis label

 ## Data
 The data file that we are using is fb441e62df2d58994928907a91895ec62c2c42e6cd075c2700843b89.csv which is as subset of The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily)